 The countries that once made up the former Socialist Federal Republic of Yugoslavia (SFRY) have a hugely complex history.
 It took us nearly three months of travels through Slovenia, Croatia, Montenegro, Bosnia and Herzegovina, and Serbia to gain some understanding of what happened here (and why).

-Bosnia and Herzegovina (BiH) was the most ethnically diverse of all the states of the former SFRY: shared by Muslim Bosniaks, Catholic Croats and Orthodox Serbs.
-During the breakup of the SFRY in the 1990s, this diversity, however, became a problem.
+Bosnia and Herzegovina (BiH) was the most ethnically diverse of all the states of the former SFRY – one which Muslim Bosniaks, Catholic Croats and Orthodox Serbs shared.
+During the breakup of the SFRY in the 1990s, however, this diversity became a problem.

 Before the Bosnian War, Bosnia and Herzegovina was the most ethnically diverse state of former Yugoslavia

-After Slovenia and Croatia ceded from the SFRY in June 1991, BiH too voted for and declared its independence in March 1992.
-The referendum, however, was boycotted by Bosnian Croats who wanted to join Croatia and Bosnian Serbs who wanted to remain close to Serbia and create a Serbian state within BiH.
+After Slovenia and Croatia ceded from the SFRY in June 1991, BiH, too, voted for and declared its independence in March 1992.
+The referendum, however, was boycotted by Bosnian Croats who wanted to join Croatia, and Bosnian Serbs who wished to remain close to Serbia and create a Serbian state within BiH.
 The increasing ethnic tensions resulted in the Bosnian War in April 1992.

 The war ended with the Dayton Peace Accords in December 1995.
-The agreement manifested the two states within one country situation you find in BiH today: Serb-dominated territory forming the Republika Srpska, and Croat and Bosniak-dominated territory forming the Federation of Bosnia and Herzegovina.
+The agreement manifested the two-states-within-one-country situation in BiH today: Serb-dominated territory forming the Republika Srpska, and Croat and Bosniak-dominated territory forming the Federation of Bosnia and Herzegovina.

 These days, Bosnia and Herzegovina comprises the Republika Srpska and the Federation of Bosnia and Herzegovina